FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include your first attempts at recording the set-up video here.**\*\*

+My first attempts at recording the video were the ones I used which are attached in this lab in part F.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*